FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Method

 \subsection{Choosing an optimal value for (K)}

-Unlike other saliency map generation methods, FM-G-CAM utilises multiple classes to generate the final saliency map.
-We recommend choosing the top predicted classes to be used.
-The top 3 or top 5 classes are recommended to be used with FM-G-CAM even though the algorithm allows any number of arbitrarily chosen classes to be used in the saliency map generation.
-However, this can be different and will depend mainly on below three factors: 1) The nature of the use case, 2) Average area of interest on the image for each predictive class, 3) Average number of distinct predictive labels per image.
+Unlike traditional saliency methods, FM-G-CAM utilises the $K$ top classes to construct the final fused map.
+We recommend selecting the top predicted classes.
+While $K$ can be treated as a static hyperparameter (e.g., $K=3$ or $K=5$), we recommend a dynamic thresholding approach based on the cumulative probability distribution of the model's outputs.
+Drawing on principles of network calibration and predictive uncertainty \cite{guo2017calibration}, we select $K$ such that the sum of the predicted probabilities exceeds a confidence threshold $\tau$ (e.g., $\sum_{k=1}^{K} P(n_{k}^{*}) \ge 0.95$), allowing the saliency map to adapt dynamically to the prediction's entropy.
+For images with high certainty and a single focal object, $K$ naturally reduces to 1 or 2; for highly complex or ambiguous scenes, $K$ increases, providing a broader explanation of the model's divided attention.

-Based on the above factors, an optimal number of classes to be used for the generation of saliency maps should be decided.
-Furthermore, these three factors reveal the complexity of the saliency map required to provide a holistic explanation of the model predictions.
+Based on the above factors, the optimal number of classes for generating saliency maps should be determined.
+Furthermore, these three factors reveal the complexity of the saliency map required to provide a holistic explanation of the model's predictions.